 The business gave large profits to both the Swedish and the Chinese merchants and continued during more than 80 years.

-During this period the Swedish company built 38 ships - East Indiamen - and made 132 trips between Sweden and Asia - most of them to Guangzhou (Canton) in China, but some also touching in India.
-Most went well but sometimes disaster struck - as with the East Indiaman Gotheborg in 1745.
+During this period the Swedish company built 38 East Indiamen sailing ships and made 132 trips between Sweden and Asia - most of them to Guangzhou (Canton) in China, but some also touching in India.
+Most went well but sometimes disaster struck as with the East Indiaman Gotheborg in 1745.
 During the active period all in all eight ships were lost.